-"I dare say," replied Sir Hercules; "but did you ever hear, Mr. Dundas, of any of your countrymen returning to Scotland from transportation?"-(Author's note.).
+"I dare say," replied Sir Hercules; " but did you ever hear, Mr. Dundas, of any of your countrymen returning to Scotland from transportation ?" tered the warders of the O'Moores, who held their hereditary fortress while they had an arm to defend it.